GreatBahram/washington-machine-learning-specialization/02-Regression/week01/notes.md

 **Influential observations**: Just because an observation is a high leverage point does not mean it is going to influence the data strongly, because it might follow the trend of the data.
 However, it has the potential.
 Influential observation <u>is an observation that if you remove it from the data you'd get a very different fit</u>.
 Other observations that are not leverage points can also be influential observations, the potential for doing so, is much less.

 * Residual sum of square is something which is called **Symmetric** cost functions; because it has same cost if we over-estimate or under-estimate.
 In some situations, one of them could cost more!
 Then we should look for **asymmetric** cost functions.

-Week 2:

-- [ ] mutiple features of one input
-- [ ] incorporating multiple inputs
-- [ ] setting the stage for computing the least squares fit
-- [ ] computing the least squares D-dimensional curve
-- [ ] programming assignment